Code-Institute-Submissions/manasi1031-Mighty-quest_SepResub/README.md

 This is not an error, however, I received feedback that when we deploy a project, we should remove the console log comments from the terminal and I have removed this now.

 - _QuizScript.js Page Validation Error_

 ![Quiz Page Validation Error](https://github.com/manasi1031/Mighty-quest/blob/master/assets/images/quiz-page-validation-error.jpg)

 The JS validator for quiz page states that that openQuiz and optionSelected are unused variables.

 - The openQuiz function is called with "onclick" in the HTML page and not the Javascript page and hence this says as unused.
 I have added comments in the quiz.html and quizscript.js stating the same as well.
+For this section, I have chosen not to change the code and made the relevant notes in the Javascript and HTML files accordingly based on the feedback received.
+This is the only variable that is called in the HTML page in the whole website.

 - With regards to the optionSelected function, I have called for this as a string in the showQuestions function as well, so the variable had been used.
 However, as it gave a validation error, I changed the functions as below:

 In the showQuestions function, I did the below:
-Added this line - option[i].addEventListener("click", optionSelected);
+- Added this line - option[i].addEventListener("click", optionSelected);
-Deleted this line - option[i].setAttribute("onclick", "optionSelected(this)");
+- Deleted this line - option[i].setAttribute("onclick", "optionSelected(this)");

 In the optionSelected function, I did the below:
-Removed the parameter from the main function line - function optionSelected() Added a new variable - let answer = this;
+- Removed the parameter from the main function line - function optionSelected()
+- Added a new variable - let answer = this;

 - _The JS validator for memory page states that playAgain is an unused variable and hour and finalTime is not defined._